fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5d.md

 Perhaps the two easiest libraries for End to End testing at the moment are [Cypress](https://www.cypress.io/) and [Playwright](https://playwright.dev/).

-From the statistics on [npmtrends.com](https://npmtrends.com/cypress-vs-playwright) we see that Cypress, which dominated the market for the last five years, is still the clear number one, but Playwright is on a rapid rise:
+From the statistics on [npmtrends.com](https://npmtrends.com/cypress-vs-playwright) we see that Cypress, which dominated the market for the last five years, is still clearly the number one, but Playwright is on a rapid rise:

 ![cypress vs playwright in npm trends](../../images/5/cvsp.png)